 2. Procurement must play an important role in your organization’s broader digital projects

 “Procurement must be involved when talking about supply chain transformation,” says Costi Campi, Senior Vice President, Global Procurement, for RS Integrated Supply.
 “We should have as much influence as other departments, because procurement is where it starts.
 If we are not aligned, success is that much harder to achieve.”

 3. Highlight the real-world benefits of digital procurement to crucial stakeholders

 For procurement teams, for example, “Digital tools can end the nightmare of massive tail spends by making all spending visible as it happens and preventing off-contract spend,” says Helen Alder, Head of Knowledge and Learning Development at CIPS.
 They also make it easier to claim discounts and warranties.

 “A key metric for many of our customers is production downtime,” says Brandon Coombs, SVP of Operational Excellence for RS Integrated Supply.
 “Our goal is to improve up-time through process improvements centered upon a ‘right the first time’ approach.
 To achieve this, Procurement plays a critical role in maintaining part availability, through its focused efforts at managing supplier relationships, lead times, and other service level targets.”

-Digital procurement has become an essential tool for modern organisations looking to streamline their procurement processes and improve efficiency.
+Digital procurement has become an essential tool for modern organizations looking to streamline their procurement processes and improve efficiency.
 The advantages of digital procurement, such as improved spend visibility, faster order times, and enhanced management information, have been widely documented in recent reports.
-By utilising digital procurement, organisations can decentralise decisions, empower end-users, and leverage digital analytics to drive improvements in their procurement processes.
+By utilizing digital procurement, organizations can decentralize decisions, empower end-users, and leverage digital analytics to drive improvements in their procurement processes.